-Create Personal and Professional Goals
+1. Set Personal and Professional Goals

-Keep an Updated Resume & Cover Letter
+4. Keep an Updated Resume and Cover Letter

 You never know when you’ll meet someone who might be able to help move your career forward, get you an internship, or help you get an opportunity.
-Make sure that you always have an updated resume or cover letter handy.
+Make sure you always have an updated resume or cover letter handy.
 When someone asks for a copy, you want to be able to send something quickly.
 You also want to make sure that it’s always updated with the most recent information.

-Attend Local Networking Events.
+5. Attend Local Networking Events

 As a college student, you’ll be able to get student discounts and often free visits to local networking groups.
 Even though you might not want to live in the city where you go to college, take the opportunity to practice your networking skills locally.
 If you go to school in Ann Arbor, Michigan, but want to work in Chicago, there's a good chance one of the professionals you meet in Ann Arbor will have some connections in Chicago.

 Challenge yourself to talk to strangers and network and connect with different people from different industries.
 As an example of what to attend, if you are an advertising major, you could research local networking groups for professionals in the advertising industry.

-Conduct Informational Interviews
+6. Conduct Informational Interviews

-Contact friends, family, previous employers, alumni from your college to set up a 20 or 30 informational interview sessions over the phone.
+Contact friends, family, previous employers, or alumni from your college to set up a 20 or 30 informational interview sessions over the phone.
 If they are nearby, you may ask to meet them for coffee or do a face-to-face interview at their office or organization.
 Job shadowing is a great way to learn more about a career field of interest by spending time with someone currently working in the field.

-Find an Internship.
+7. Find an Internship

 Find a cause you are passionate about and start volunteering.
 It’s easier to start in college and continue when you enter the real world.
 Once you enter the real world and start working, it can be hard to stop everything and find volunteer opportunities.
 There are numerous volunteer organizations available.
 You can find one either at your college or in your college community or when you are home during a break or over the summer.
 Like internships, quality volunteer experience also is viewed favorably by employers.
 They want to hire people who are active and involved.

-Get Involved on Campus
+9. Get Involved on Campus